- Search The Registry

 - Teacher’s Forum

 - My Account

 Betye Saar was born on this date in 1926.
 She is a Black artist and educator.

-History of African American Artist from 1792 to present
+History of African American Artists from 1792 to Present

 by Romare Bearden & Harry Henderson